If you have a business or are starting a business, then you’ll need to create a website.

 With most website hosting companies, it is fairly simple to upgrade your plan later on if your website starts to get more traffic.

 Keep in mind that if you have a sudden burst of traffic – e.g. your business gets on Shark Tank, or you become popular on Reddit and receive the “Reddit hug of death” – your site may go down for a while unless your hosting provider offers some kind of contingency plan (note that this will probably cost extra).

-Once you create your account and add your payment details, you can purchase your domain and hosting and you’re ready to begin to build your website!
+Once you create your account and add your payment details, you can purchase your domain and hosting and you’re ready to begin to build and publish your website!

-If you are using WordPress or a similarly popular CMS, your hosting provider will likely provide a 1-click install so you can begin to build your site right away.
+If you are using WordPress or a similarly popular CMS, your hosting team will likely provide a 1-click install so you can begin to build your site right away.

-If the hosting company you are using doesn’t provide a 1-click option, WordPress is fairly simple to install yourself – check out this guide on how to install WordPress.
+If the hosting company you are using doesn’t provide a 1-click option, WordPress is fairly simple to install and publish your website – check out this guide on how to install WordPress.